 Suzanne supports Epoch Education with project development, Epoch’s website, e-commerce and general team support.

 She oversees backend support for digital platform and relationships with partner universities offering graduate credit for online courses.

+Her past work includes computer programming and website development.
 She has lived in and traveled extensively throughout Mexico developing business relationships with folk artists throughout Mexico and produced a video documentary about the tin artisans of San Miguel de Allende, Mexico.
-Founder of the Glen Ellen Community Center, she has worked extensively with children of Sonoma Valley.
+As founder of the Glen Ellen Community Center, she developed and managed after school and summer enrichment programs for the youth of Sonoma Valley.